Install Privileged Identity Software

 - Read the license agreement.
-If you agree, select I accept the license agreement, and then click Next.
+If you agree, accept it, and then click Next.

-- Enter your name and organization name, and then click Next.
+- Enter your name, organization name, and license key, and then click Next.

 - Select which features to install:

-- BeyondTrust Privileged Identity - (Required) Installs the Privileged Identity software.
-This is the only required element.
+- BeyondTrust Privileged Identity: (required) Installs the Privileged Identity software.

 - If RSA multi-factor authentication is required to access the management console but this machine will NOT host the web application, install this option.